Messiah Marcolin: 2007–present

-Messiah was a guest vocalist with Therion for a string of live performances in 2007.
-In 2011, Messiah appeared live with Swedish heavy metal band Portrait, covering the Mercyful Fate song "Black Funeral".
+Marcolin was a guest vocalist with Therion for a string of live performances in 2007.
+In 2011, Marcolin appeared live with Swedish heavy metal band Portrait, covering the Mercyful Fate song "Black Funeral".
 In 2013, he sang on "Hel", a song on Amon Amarth's Deceiver of the Gods.

+In February of 2025, Candlemass announced that Marcolin will reunite with the band for a one time performance at the Rock Hard Festival Greece in September of that same year.